-1. Scalable processing of single cell data
+1. Scalable processing of single cell and spatial omic data

-2. Microbiome analysis using large-scale metagenomic data
+2. Human gut microbiome analysis using metagenomic data

 All these projects involve development or application of advanced computational or statistical methods to process diverse biomedical big data.
 Modern techniques such as cloud computing, artificial intelligence, machine learning, and virtual reality are integral elements in all these projects.

 Dr Ho is an Associate Professor in the School of Biomedical Sciences at the University of Hong Kong (HKU).
 He completed his BSc (Hon 1, Medal) and PhD in Bioinformatics from the University of Sydney, and undertook postdoctoral training at the Harvard Medical School.
 Prior to joining HKU, Dr Ho was the Head of Bioinformatics and Systems Medicine Laboratory at the Victor Chang Cardiac Research Institute, in Sydney Australia.
 His research focuses on developing and applying cutting-edge computational methods for single cell RNA-seq analysis, metagenomics, and digital health.
 Dr Ho has over 100 publications, including first or senior papers in leading journals such as Nature, Genome Biology, Nucleic Acids Research and Science Signaling.
 Dr Ho is also currently the Academic Lead of the Bioinformatics Core of the Centre for PanorOmic Sciences (CPOS) at HKU.
 He is an Executive Editor of the journal Biophysical Reviews.

 Faculty information, funding opportunities and application deadlines: https://www.findaphd.com/phds/program/biomedical-research-hku-li-ka-shing-faculty-of-medicine/?i586p4119

 Based on your current searches we recommend the following search filters.

 Based on your current search criteria we thought you might be interested in these.